What Is a Testosterone Level Test?

 - decreased muscle mass

-- low sex drive
+- a low sex drive

 - erectile dysfunction

-- growth of breast tissue
+- the growth of breast tissue, or gynecomastia

 - delayed puberty

-- hypothalamic disease
+- a hypothalamic disease

-- pituitary disease
+- a pituitary disease

-- noncancerous pituitary tumor
+- a noncancerous pituitary tumor

 - anabolic steroids